eliasnogueira/eliasnogueira/README.md

 * 📰 I'm one of the Java Magazine NL editors
 * 🌐 I have a [personal blog](http://eliasnogueira.com) where you can find a lot of content about  Quality Engineering
 * 😀 I also have an awesome page listing all my initiatives [![Public Speaking](https://badgen.net/badge/icon/public-speaking?icon=github&label)](https://github.com/eliasnogueira/public-speaking)
+* Apart from tech, I'm an amateur bass player 🎸 and Crossfitter 🏋🏻‍♂️

 ## 🏆 Recognitions